-► EMS Console Redirection Settings (Available when EMS Console Redirection is enabled)
+►EMS Console Redirection Settings (Available when EMS Console Redirection is enabled)

-Use this feature to specify how the host computer will exchange data with the client computer, which is the remote computer used by the user.
+This feature specifies how the host computer exchanges data with the client computer, which is the remote computer used by the user.

 Out-of-Band Management Port

 The feature selects a serial port in a client server to be used by the Windows Emergency Management Services (EMS) to communicate with a remote host server.
 The options are COM1 (Console Redirection) and COM2/SOL (Console Redirection).